HarshadRanganathan/graphql-examples/graphql-js/README.md

 Access prisma playground at http://localhost:4466/ where you can run your queries and access the schema.

-Access prisma admin console at http://localhost:4466/_admin where you can run GraphQL queries and access the database data.
+Access prisma admin console at http://localhost:4466/_admin where you can run GraphQL queries and access the data in database.

 Sample Prisma Server Query: